dgoldman0/homeless/nation_vox/Kaelith/README.md

 **What kind of world is Kaelith building?**

-Kaelith exists by design—shaped not by accident or ancestry, but by vision.
-As one of its thinkers and builders, describe the world Kaelith seeks to bring into being.
-What principles guide its direction?
-What kind of daily life does it foster?
-How does it care for its people, challenge them, and grow with them?
-This is not just about ideals, but about outcomes: What does Kaelith look like in action, and why does that matter?
+Kaelith begins as a conscious act of creation.
+As one of its founders and stewards, describe the kind of people Kaelith brings together—and the kind of culture it grows.
+What aesthetic shapes its buildings and clothing?
+What values are taught to children?
+How do meals taste, how are songs sung, and what rituals mark life’s milestones?

+Tell us what it *feels* like to belong.
+What does a day in Kaelith reveal about its structure, its joy, its tests?
+What kind of citizen does Kaelith form over time—and what kind of world does that citizen shape in return?

 ### **Rubric**

-* Describes a clear and compelling vision of Kaelith’s future
+* Describes a vivid and specific vision for Kaelith’s cultural and social life
-* Anchors ideas in guiding principles and lived realities
+* Connects aesthetics, values, and practices to a coherent identity
-* Shows how Kaelith’s structure supports its purpose
+* Shows how daily structures and civic design express Kaelith’s ideals
-* Balances values with practical expression
+* Balances beauty and meaning with function and adaptability
-* Demonstrates insight into belonging, growth, and meaning
+* Demonstrates insight into identity formation, belonging, and shared future-building

 ## Questions